+- infant must be fed

-- infant must have water, milk - infant must be given a quiet place for rest - infant must be allowed room for physical activity appropriate to development - infant must be given medical attention are spoken to in all child care standards.
-Restriction of any of these survival needs constitutes severe neglect and, if
+- infant must have water, milk

+- infant must be kept clean

+- infant must be given a quiet place for rest

+- infant must be allowed room for physical activity appropriate to development

+- infant must be given medical attention

+are spoken to in all child care standards.
+Restriction of any of these survival needs constitutes severe neglect and, if purposeful, constitutes abuse.